 All of these vitamins and minerals provide the utmost health benefits for senior dogs.
 Best of all, MaxxiOmega’s capsules are tested and approved by the National Animal Supplement Council.

-As your dog ages you may also begin to find bumps on his skin.
-Most of the time they are harmless, but be sure to take him to a vet if you think he may have a cyst or some sort of benign tumor.
+As your dog ages, you may also begin to find bumps on his skin.
+Most of the time they are harmless but be sure to take him to a vet if you think he may have a cyst or some sort of benign tumor.
 It is certainly better to be overly cautious in a case like this.

 Providing a Top-Quality Bed for Senior Dogs

 In order to help dogs experiencing calluses, arthritis, or other bone and joint issues, an extra comfortable bed should be provided.
-Older dogs are more likely to rest and be sitting for longer periods of time when compared to younger dogs.
+Older dogs are more likely to rest and be sitting for long periods of time when compared to younger dogs.

 No matter what age your dog is, it is important to provide him with a bed for numerous reasons.
 For more specific information on dog beds and why your pet should have one, visit one of our columns devoted to pet bedding, including:

 - Types of Dog Bedding: Mats, Beds, Pillows, and Sofas